khavernathy/mcmd/README.md

 -> include more-than-static polarization energy
 	-> right now I just use V = -0.5 sum{u.E}
 -> add rotation to MD displacements
-    --> Added but a bit dysfunctional.
+    -> Added but a bit dysfunctional.
-    --> maybe torque is calc'd wrong. should be local force on atoms or something
+    -> maybe torque is calc'd wrong. should be local force on atoms or something
---> Use GPU for MD force calculations? (add option)
+-> Use GPU for MD force calculations? (add option)
-    --> Use GPU for polarization routine (later)
+    -> Use GPU for polarization routine (later)
---> Implement Phast2 model?
+-> Implement Phast2 model?
+-> Include Qst to MC